Subject: More Flats on Rear Tires

 Many sharp objects, especially those that lie flat on the road like nails and pieces of metal, more often enter rear tires than the front tires.
 That is because the front tire upends them just in time for the rear tire to be impaled on them.

 The front wheel set-up effect is especially true for "Michelin" wires, the fine strands of stainless wire that make up steel belts of auto tires.
-These wires, left on the road when such tires exposes their belt, cause hard to find slow leaks almost exclusively in rear tires.
+These wires, left on the road when such tires expose their belts, cause hard-to find-slow leaks almost exclusively in rear tires.

 More Articles by Jobst Brandt